Create and issue an invoice

 Create an invoice using the API in two steps:

-Build a request with information about who your invoice is for and what you're billing for.
+Build a request with information about who your invoice is for and what they're purchasing.

 Send the request to create your invoice.
 Paddle creates it.
 Its status is